 Since a certain percentage of the sugar alcohols listed on your food items aren’t even absorbed or metabolized, having a strategy in place for when you come across certain sugar alcohols is essential.

-Some people choose to count all sugar alcohols as if they were carbs.
-Although this is definitely playing it on the safe side, people with diabetes have a more balanced way of counting.
+Some people choose to count all sugar alcohols as if they were carbs, playing it on the safe side.

-If you do choose to subtract sugar alcohols from net carbs, subtract half the amount of sugar alcohols from the total carbohydrate count to get the net carb count[*].
+If you do choose to subtract sugar alcohols from net carbs, subtract half the amount of sugar alcohols from the total carbohydrate count to get your net carb count[*].

 An example would be: